sami-evangelista/helena/HELP.md

 Provides the machine-file to be passed to MPI for algorithm DBFS.

-### -bs=N            --shmem-buffer-size=N

-Set to N bytes the size of the shared memory buffer size used by algorithm DBFS.

-*default value = 65000*

 ### -np=N            --num-procs=N

 Set the number of processes to execute on each node for algorithm DBFS.